-We have audited the accompanying financial statements of Big Sky County Water and Sewer District No. 363, which comprise the statement of net position as of June 30, 2015 and the related statement of revenues, expenses and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Big Sky County Water and Sewer District No. 363, which comprise the statements of net position as of June 30, 2016 and 2015, and the related statements of revenues, expenses and changes in net position and cash flows for the years then ended, and the related notes to the financial statements.